-Physical distancing of at least six feet of separation will be implemented throughout the campus - in the classrooms and in all other public spaces.
+Physical distancing of at least six feet of separation has been implemented throughout the campus - in the classrooms and in all other public spaces.
 Signage is placed prominently on floors for queues and at designated entrance and exit points.
 Building “flow plans” reduce bi-directional foot traffic within buildings and maximize physical distancing.
-Informational signs placed throughout campus remind everyone about the importance of excellent hygiene, symptoms of illness, and ways to seek assistance.
-Personal protective equipment (i.e. face coverings) will be provided to students as a critical component of risk mitigation and will be required at all times in all common public areas except in areas designated for eating or when students are in private quarters.
+Informational signs placed throughout campus remind everyone about the importance of excellent hygiene, symptoms of illness and ways to seek assistance.
+Personal protective equipment (i.e. face coverings) have been provided to students as a critical component of risk mitigation and are required at all times in all common public areas except in areas designated for eating or when students are in private quarters.

 Elevators and Stairwells

 The number of individuals allowed in elevators is dictated by social distancing rules.
 In the case of elevators, the maximum capacity is limited to four (4) persons and all are required to wear face coverings.

 Where possible, facilities may dedicate separate stairwells as “up” and “down” stairs.

 The library, bookstore and dining facilities have developed specific plans for common spaces, including the safest ways for students to navigate these areas and access what they need.